boston-library/bpldc_authority_api/README.md

 $ docker-compose build --no-cache
 ```
 The application will be available on `localhost:3001`.
 Use `docker-compose up -d` and `docker-compose down` to start/stop the application.

+## Add a line for testing whether pull-request job works in Jenkins